liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 A `BUILD SUCCESSFUL` message from Ant tells you there's a new folder named `example-ext` inside the `ext` folder in your Plugins SDK.
-The Plugins SDK automatically named the EXT by appending "-ext" to the project name.
+The Plugins SDK automatically named the EXT by appending `-ext` to the project name.

 ### Anatomy of the Ext Plugin